DataDog/documentation/content/en/real_user_monitoring/android/integrated_libraries.md

 ### SQLDelight

-If you use SQLDelight in your application, take a look at Datadog's [dedicated SQLDelight library][4].
+If you use SQLDelight in your application, see Datadog's [dedicated SQLDelight library][4].

 ### SQLite